 Accepting his feelings and reflecting them does not mean you agree with them or endorse them.
 You are showing him you understand, nothing more, and nothing less.
 And if you’ve ever felt understood, you understand just how great a gift this is.

 "Tell me how you feel" is not empathy.
-Empathy is mirroring whatever she's showing you.
+Empathy is acknowledging whatever she's showing or telling you: "You're telling me you wish you could play longer." or "I see your face looking like this."

 Trying to change the feeling or cheer the person up.

 I promise you, empathizing with the bad feeling is the fastest way to let it dissipate.
 Arguing her out of the bad feeling just pushes it under to resurface later.
 After she has a chance to notice, accept, and express the feeling, she will feel ready to move on to a change of scene and topic.
+This could take awhile, but it will become faster as your child realizes that no one is minimizing their emotions by pushing them to "get over it."
 And you've given her the message that ALL of her is acceptable, including her yucky feelings.

 Arguing with the feeling.